 From time to time, the fair value of assets associated with individual donorrestricted endowment funds may fall below the level that the donor, board of directors, or MUPMIFA requires the United Way to retain as a fund of perpetual duration.
-In accordance with GAAP, deficiencies of this nature are required to be reported in unrestricted net assets.
-There were no funds with deficiencies in 2017 and 2016.
+In accordance with GAAP, deficiencies of this nature are required to be reported in net assets without donor restrictions.
+There were no funds with deficiencies in 2018 and 2017.

-NOTES TO THE FINANCIAL STATEMENTS For the Years Ended December 31, 2017 and 2016
+NOTES TO THE FINANCIAL STATEMENTS For the Years Ended December 31, 2018 and 2017

-NOTE 6.
+NOTE 7.
 ENDOWMENT, Continued